 Yes.
 The student’s application is safe on the Internet.
 FAFSA on the Web, in conjunction with your supported browser, uses Secure Sockets Layer (SSL) protocol to establish a secure session between your browser and the FAFSA on the Web server.
 All information passed by you to the FAFSA on the Web server will be scrambled through a process called encryption.

-A PIN is a 4-digit numeric code or 6-digit alphabetic code that students and parents can use to:
+A FSA ID is a code that students and parents can use to:

 - Sign the FAFSA, the Renewal FAFSA or FAFSA Corrections on the Web electronically (no paper signature page required).

 - View the status and/or results of the student’s FAFSA, Renewal FAFSA, or FAFSA Corrections on the Web over the Internet.